Summit Community Services Society

 Deb Saffin

-Deb is retired from a career human resources, business management and communications throughout the East Kootenay and Southern Alberta.
+Deb is retired from a human resources, business management, and communications career in the East Kootenay and southern Alberta.

-With her family, she has made the East Kootenay area home for over 40 years and has spent many hours volunteering for various ‘helping’ groups and organizations both in the East Kootenay and throughout the province.
+She has lived in the East Kootenay area with her family for over 40 years.
+She has spent many hours volunteering for various ‘helping groups’ and organizations in the area and throughout the province.

-Deb enjoys hiking year round, kayaking, paddleboarding and finds time most days to be in the environment.
+Deb enjoys hiking year-round, kayaking, and paddleboarding and finds time to be outdoors most days.
+She is also an avid reader.

-Deb has been on the Board of Directors of Summit Community Services Society since 2017 and currently serves as Board Chair.
+Deb has been on the Summit Community Services Society Board of Directors since 2017 and serves as Vice Chair.

 Katrina Heyde